apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 #### `enable_storage_policy`

-Whether to enable the Storage Policy feature.
+- Whether to enable the Storage Policy feature.
+This config allows users to separate hot and cold data.
 Default: false

 Is it possible to dynamically configure: true